viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-personal-information.md

 You can even go passwordless with your Microsoft Account by removing the password from your MSA and using the Microsoft Authenticator app on your mobile Android or iOS phone.

-- Windows Re-authentication upon updating settings for 'If you've been away, when should Windows require you to sign in again: When users seek to disable their password for unlocking when away via Windows Settings, they will be prompted to re-authenticate with their account and password.
+- Windows Reauthentication upon updating settings for 'If you've been away, when should Windows require you to sign in again: When users seek to disable their password for unlocking when away via Windows Settings, they'll be prompted to reauthenticate with their account and password.

-- Windows Re-authentication upon disabling password for device restarts: When users try to enable this setting, they are re-authenticated with their account and password.
+- Windows Reauthentication upon disabling password for device restarts: When users try to enable this setting, they're reauthenticated with their account and password.
 Upon successful authentication, the password is disabled for future device restarts.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**